elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Who said pity?
+- Who asks for grace?
 - who tries by this incongruous word to erase the blackboard and fire?
 Who is asking
 - grace?
-- Do I ask grace for my irritated eyes?
+- Do I ask for grace from my irritated eyes?
 - don't I suffer my irreparable visions?
 - and I don't need a harpoon.
 And I don't need a sledge axe.
 - No forgiveness.
-- {: .pr} My heart went back to the ancient flint, the old tinder deposited by Africa inside my heart.
+- {: .pr} My heart goes back to the ancient flint, the old tinder Africa deposited inside my heart.
 - I hate you.
 I hate you.
 - And my hate will not die.
 - As long as the obese sun straddles the old nag of the Earth ...
 - And now the past leafs through alive
 - the past hails like a banana leaf.
 - Isaac, Isaac
-- {: .pr} the cataclysm at the scalped head, at the brains of larval wheels and watches
+- {: .pr} cataclysms on the scalped head, on the brains of larva, of wheels and hand watches
-- at random fables,
+- ramdom fables,
-- at random expiatory victims
+- ramdom expiatory victims
-- waits
+- await
-- eyes capsized by magnetic palaver.
+- your eyes sunk by magnetic palaver.
 - Isaac, Isaac
-- poisonous my eyelids open in the heart of coconut palms ...
+- poisonous, my eyelids open in the heart of coconut trees ...
-- highly attractive the parade of live bushes;
+- the parade of living bushes has a strong pull;
-- O plant children stumbling on the uneven cobblestones of disturbances
+- Oh, plant children stumbling on the uneven cobblestones of disquiet
 - Freedom, freedom,
 - I dare to bear alone the light of your wounded head.